How to Install Pandas on Ubuntu 24.04

 sudo apt install virtualenv

-Next, create a new project named project_env (within the virtual environment).
+Next, create a new project named project_env within the virtual environment.

 virtualenv project_env

-Next, activate the environment.
+Then, activate the environment.

 source project_env/bin/activate

-Then, install pandas.
+After that, install pandas.

 pip3 install pandas

-Next, import the panda’s modules.
+Now, import the pandas modules.

 python